prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### How to Enter the Go Challenge ?

-* Read the **Challenge Rules** located at the bottom of this page.
+* Read the **Challenge Rules** located next on this page.
 By participating in this challenge, you agree to be bound by these Challenge Rules.
-* You can enter the challenge by posting your solution details only on 14th or 15th of the month **[here](https://github.com/IndianGuru/Golang-Challenge-1)**.
+* You can enter the challenge by posting your solution details only on the 14th or 15th of the month **[here](https://github.com/IndianGuru/Golang-Challenge-1)**.
 No new solutions will be accepted after that.
 * The Go working solution(s) should be complete, follow Go conventions and showcase Go's strengths.
 Refer to [Effective Go](https://golang.org/doc/effective_go.html) and [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
 * On the 16th of the month at [6 am IST](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2015&mo=3&d=16&h=6&mn=0), all the solutions will be thrown open for [everyone to see, comment upon and cast votes](https://groups.google.com/d/forum/go-challenge).

-**Challenge Rules**
+#### Challenge Rules

 * The Challenge is open to individuals.
 * You maintain ownership of all code you submit and can release it under an open source license or keep it private after the challenge.